datsfilipe/datsfilipe/README.md

 About.me
 --->

-A developer focused on web technologies.
+A developer focused on front-end web technologies.

 IT technician by IFMA.